What Dialectical Behaviour Therapy (DBT) services do we offer?

 Although DBT was initially developed to treat Borderline Personality Disorder and life-threatening behaviours, it is also helpful for treating a variety of other mental health issues or life problems.
 It can help with improving mood regulation (i.e. anxiety/depression), improving intimate, social and work relationships, equipping you with the skills to cope when in distress or during crisis situations, reducing unhelpful behaviours (i.e. emotional eating, substance use, gambling) and bringing a greater sense of acceptance to yourself, generally.

-What training does Kerry have in DBT?
+What training do we have in DBT?

 Kerry completed her DBT skills training with the founder of DBT, Dr. Marsha Linehan.
 Kerry also received additional training in DBT during her experience working as a Mental Heath Clinician in the DBT treatment team at headspace during 2014-15.
+Kerry has also completed Schema Therapy training, which is a complementary therapy to DBT and can be offered together concurrently.

 What is the philosophy behind DBT, in a nutshell?